rillig/pkglint/codewalk.md

 ## Basic ingredients

-Pkglint checks packages.
+Pkglint checks packages, and a package consists of several different files.
-A package consists of several different files.
+All pkgsrc files are text files, which are organized in lines.
-Each file consists of several lines.
+Most pkglint diagnostics refer to a specific line, therefore the `Line` type is responsible for producing the diagnostics.

 ### Line